NATO’s partnerships [fr]

-The Alliance has a network of partner countries within three different partnership frameworks :
+1) The Alliance has a network of partners, with three different cooperation frameworks :

-- launched at the Istanbul Summit of 2004, the Istanbul Cooperation Initiative (ICI) brings together four Gulf countries : Bahrain, Qatar, the United Arab Emirates and Kuwait.
+The Istanbul Cooperation Initiative (ICI) brings together four Gulf countries : Bahrein, Qatar, UAE, and Kuwait.

-In addition, NATO has specific partnership frameworks with Russia in the NATO-Russia Council, with Ukraine in the NATO-Ukraine Commission (created in 1997) and with Georgia in the NATO-Georgia Commission (created in 2008).
+2) NATO has a specific partnership with Ukraine within the NATO-Ukraine Commission (established in 1997) and Georgia within the NATO-Georgia Commission (established in 2008).

 3) The illegal annexation of Crimea by Moscow and the crisis in Ukraine led the Alliance to stop its practical cooperation with Russia.
 Discussion channels were nevertheless maintained, including through the NATO-Russia Council, in order to contribute to risk mitigation and increase predictability between NATO and Russia.